nedbat/scriv/docs/index.rst

 When it is time to release your project, the ":ref:`cmd_collect`" command aggregates all the fragments into a new entry in your changelog file.

+You can also choose to publish your changelog entries as GitHub releases with the ":ref:`cmd_github_release`" command.
+It parses the changelog file and creates or updates GitHub releases to match.
+It can be used even with changelog files that were not created by scriv.

 .. toctree::
     :maxdepth: 1